GRAPHISOFT/vscode-gdl/README.md

 ## 1.25.2
 * Go to definitions/references, find all references of subroutines in same gdl-hsf file (Ctrl-click or F12, Shift-F12, Shift-Alt-F12)
 * Exclude commented macro calls from outline and symbols
-* Workspace symbols (Ctrl-T) can find libparts by GUID
+* Workspace symbols (Ctrl-T) can find library parts by GUID
 * Highlight innermost loop, macro call, group boundaries
 * Automatic unidentation of loop end keywords and groups, automatic identation of do and repeat blocks
 * IntelliSense lists parameter types in second row